 Presentation 2: Eduardo Matos Moctezuma: A Man of His Time

-our decades.
+Dr. Frances F. Berdan is a Professor Emerita of Anthropology at California State University San Bernardino, where she taught for more than four decades.
 Her research focuses on Aztec economy, culture, and society, and on indigenous life under early Spanish colonial rule.
-She has authored or co-authored 14 books and more than 100 articles on these and related topics.
+She has authored or co-authored 14 books and more than 100 articles on these and other related topics.
 Her most recent book is Aztec Archaeology and Ethnohistory (Cambridge University Press, 2014).

 Presentation: Aztec Ritual Economy: A View from Tenochtitlan’s Templo Mayor

 Abstract: Many years ago Eduardo Matos Moctezuma proposed that the twin sanctuaries at Tenochtitlan’s Templo Mayor accentuated two primary themes in Aztec life: rain/fertility/agriculture on the Tlaloc side, and warfare/conquest/tribute on the Huitzilopochtli side.
 In essence, Tlaloc and Huitzilopochtli, secure atop their lofty temples, reflected the economic and political bases of Tenochtitlan.
 This paper builds on this perspective by exploring Tlaloc’s and Huitzilopochtli’s two economic realms through the lens of Tenochtitlan’s ritual economy.